-In the midst of the Spring 2020 outbreak of SARS-CoV-2 (COVID-19), NAES has compiled a list of prayers and other resources to help schools address the spiritual and liturgical concerns of living through a pandemic.
+In the midst of the Spring 2020 outbreak of SARS-CoV-2 (COVID-19), NAES has compiled a list of prayers and other resources to help schools address their community’s spiritual and liturgical concerns.

 - Prayer for this Time of Challenge and Concern

 - Video: An Episcopal School Litany